DarkNova30/Speck_Analysis/README.md

 # Differential Cryptanalysis of SPECK 32/64 Cipher using Deep Learning

 A comparitive analysis of ResNet and DenseNet architectures for analyzing the security of SPECK 32/64 lightweight block cipher through differential cryptanalysis.
-This repository holds data and code for the paper: "Comparative Analysis of ResNet and DenseNet for Differential Cryptanalysis of SPECK 32/64 Lightweight Block Cipher"
+This repository holds data and code for the paper: "Comparative Analysis of ResNet and DenseNet for Differential Cryptanalysis of SPECK 32/64 Lightweight Block Cipher". https://eprint.iacr.org/2023/1290

 ## Table of Contents
 - [Introduction](#introduction)